We’ve all been there.

 We’ve all been there.
 Rushing around trying to get out the door or in the door or up the stairs or to the next place.

 We’ve all been there.
-Appalled by the impatient parent in line at the grocery store, in line at a big box store, on the way into school in the mornings.
+Appalled by the impatient person in line at the grocery store while rushing into school or work or your next big thing.

-Imagine what the world would be like if we all took a few minutes each day to decide to choose peace rather than war, hate, anger, distrust, control, being right over being kind … etc.
+Imagine what the world would be like if we all took a few minutes each day to decide to choose peace rather than war, hate, anger, distrust, control, being right over being kind.

 It’s entirely up to you.

 I don’t have the answers for you to be at peace.
-But I can share what works for me.
-These are my peace tools — my inner peace gadgets — that I use as often as possible to ward off the crankies.
+But I can guide you through what has worked for me.

-Here are some Peaceful Steps to Take Each Day:
+Here are Peaceful Steps to Take Each Day:

 PRACTICE GRATITUDE: Saying thanks for the teachable moments, thanks for the hard times, thanks for the learning curves, thanks for the blows and blunders is just one way to find peace in your daily life.
 Rather than dwell, say thanks.
 Thank you for this moment.
 I do not know what it means just yet but I know it will turn out just fine.